DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-17-specific-requirements.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Example warnings in UCAS apply"},
+    { text: "Example warnings in UCAS apply" },
-    {text: "Qualification options in UCAS"},
+    { text: "Qualification options in UCAS" },
-    {text: "How UCAS explains the options to providers"}
+    { text: "How UCAS explains the options to providers" }
   ]
 }) }}